Less than a half of our users are using v8 & benefiting from heaps of major new features and fixes. Consider upgrading!

 Our docs list multiple alternatives, many of which have free tiers suitable for hobbyists, affordable pricing for commercial usage, and one which is extremely flexible.

-Most of these are built off the same data, so the actual information contained within the map won't change (although a change in style may not show some data).
+Most of these are built off the same OpenStreetMap data, so the actual information contained within the map won't change (although a change in style may not show some data).

 If you still want to use OpenStreetMap, you must read the policy and comply with its restrictions and requirements.
 It also contains some background info as to why this is important.